 One very popular myth, however, linked Hecate with cats and this was the tale of the great Greek hero Heracles (the Roman Hercules).
 Heracles is conceived when the god Zeus seduces the mortal princess Alcmene.
 Hera, Zeus' jealous wife, attempts to kill Alcmene but a woman named Galinthius, maid-servant to Alcmene, thwarts Hera's plan and saves her mistress and the future hero.
 Enraged, Hera punishes Galinthius by transforming her into a cat and sending her to the underworld to serve Hecate.

-The Heracles myth was among the most popular in ancient times and was given a greater boost by the Latin writer Antoninus Liberalis (2nd century CE) in his Metamorphosis, a retelling of older legends and tales, which was copied and distributed from its first publication up through the 9th century CE and continued as a best-seller through the 16th century CE.
+The Heracles myth was among the most popular in ancient times and was given a greater boost by the Latin writer Antoninus Liberalis (2nd century CE) in his Metamorphosis, a retelling of older legends and tales, which was copied and distributed from its first publication up through the 9th century and continued as a best-seller through the 16th century.

 Even though the majority of the population of medieval Europe were illiterate, this would not have mattered since stories were commonly transmitted orally.
 This story associating the cat with darkness, witchcraft, and the underworld, coupled with the Church's efforts at demonizing the values of earlier faiths, would have gone far to condemning the cat to a sub-par existence.